 The Johns Hopkins University’s Department of Computer Science seeks applicants for tenure-track faculty positions at all levels and across all areas of computer science.
-The department is particularly interested in applicants in the areas of computational biology, bioinformatics, human-computer interaction, and machine learning.
-The search will focus on candidates applying at the Assistant Professor level, however all qualified applicants will be considered.
+The department is particularly interested in applicants in the areas of natural language processing, including machine reasoning and grounded language.
+Our search will also focus on machine learning, artificial intelligence and human-computer interaction.
+The search will concentrate on candidates applying at the Assistant Professor level, however all qualified applicants will be considered.

-The Department of Computer Science has 31 full-time tenured and tenure-track faculty members, 8 research and 6 teaching faculty members, 225 PhD students, over 200 MSE/MSSI students, and over 600 undergraduate students.
-There are several affiliated research centers and institutes including the Center for Computational Biology (CCB), the Laboratory for Computational Sensing and Robotics (LCSR), the Center for Language and Speech Processing (CLSP), the JHU Information Security Institute (JHU ISI), the Institute for Data Intensive Engineering and Science (IDIES), the Malone Center for Engineering in Healthcare (MCEH), the Institute for Assured Autonomy (IAA), and other labs and research groups.
-More information about the Department of Computer Science can be found at www.cs.jhu.edu and about the Whiting School of Engineering at https://engineering.jhu.edu.
+The Department of Computer Science has 32 full-time tenured and tenure-track faculty members, 7 research and 6 teaching faculty members, 225 PhD students, over 200 MSE/MSSI students, and over 600 undergraduate students.
+There are several affiliated research centers and institutes including the Center for Computational Biology (CCB), the Laboratory for Computational Sensing and Robotics (LCSR), the Center for Language and Speech Processing (CLSP), the JHU Information Security Institute (JHU ISI), the Institute for Data Intensive Engineering and Science (IDIES), the Malone Center for Engineering in Healthcare (MCEH), the Institute for Assured Autonomy (IAA), and the Mathematical Institute for Data Science (MINDS).
+More information about the Department of Computer Science can be found at https://www.cs.jhu.edu and about the Whiting School of Engineering at https://engineering.jhu.edu.

 Applicants should submit a curriculum vitae, a research statement, a teaching statement, three recent publications, and complete contact information for at least three references.